We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Health goals

-Different people will have different goals they hope to achieve by using protein powder, such as gaining muscle.
-People may wish to consider the ingredients, amount of protein per serving, and calories per serving when choosing a vegan protein powder with a specific health goal in mind.
+People will have different goals they hope to achieve by using protein powder, such as gaining muscle.
+People may wish to consider the ingredients, amount of protein per serving, and calories per serving when choosing a vegan protein powder.
 These elements may have different effects on a person’s health goals.

 Anyone who experiences adverse side effects, such as a stomachache, after using protein supplements can stop taking them immediately.
-People who are pregnant or breastfeeding may wish to speak with a doctor before trying protein powders.
+Pregnant or breastfeeding people may wish to speak with a doctor before trying protein powders.

 A 2019 study suggests that a higher protein diet can lead to benefits for muscle mass.
 However, according to a 2023 study, vegan diets may not include sufficient protein.
 Different vegan protein powders contain different amounts of protein per serving.
 However, supplementing a balanced vegan diet with vegan protein powder may help people consume more protein, leading to muscle gain.